Mwa22/figma-styles-to-ts/README.md

   </a>
 </p>

-> Generate typescript files from figma styles.
+> Generate styles in typescript files and icon components from figma.

 ### 🏠 [Homepage](https://github.com/Mwa22/figma-styles-to-ts#readme)